 - This will inevitably cause rent prices to increase.
 So many students have to be prepared to accept housing in areas further away from campus.

 - Being pro-active the next months in securing housing is advisable.
-Waiting until July and August might be stressful.
+Waiting until July and August to start sourcing for housing will prove stressful.
+Then most properties have been rented out and/or many candidates will struggle to find vacancies and will, like dogs, fight over a few remaining bones.

-Latest info for international students about this Covid period
+Latest info for international students reg.
+Covid 19

 Check this web page for the latest info concerning your study and housing in the Netherlands.
 The Dutch Student Union gathered all important info and links to get answers to your questions.